dahalsabina/E-Country/README.md

 # Check out the website !
 Head over to <a href="paudsu01.github.io/e-country/index.html"> this page </a>
+<br><b>Don't forget to turn on the sound on the top right after you submit after selecting any two countries.
+You won't be disappointed.</b>

 # API's used:
 ### <a href="https://restcountries.com">REST Countries API</a>